one-data-model/one-data-model.github.io/_pages/overview.md

 Open source tools for OneDM and SDF will emerge as more people adopt OneDM.

 - Normalized device description to make it easy to create the adapter and driver code to integrate new devices.
-- Normalization of device models result in common platform code for rules. scenes, etc.
+- Normalization of device models result in common platform code for rules, scenes, etc.
 - Normalization of the data and interaction models for improved customer experience.
 - Ultimate convergence of protocols, fewer adapter codes needed.